graphile/migrate/README.md

   graphile-migrate reset           Drops and re-creates the database, re-running
                                    all committed migrations from the start.
                                    **HIGHLY DESTRUCTIVE**.
-  graphile-migrate compile [file]  Compiles a SQL file, inserting all the
+  graphile-migrate compile [file]  Compiles a SQL file (resolving `--!includes`,
-                                   placeholders and returning the result to
+                                   replacing :PLACEHOLDERs, etc) and outputs the
-                                   STDOUT
+                                   result to STDOUT
-  graphile-migrate run [file]      Compiles a SQL file, inserting all the
+  graphile-migrate run [file]      Compiles a SQL file (resolving `--!includes`,
-                                   placeholders, and then runs it against the database.
+                                   replacing :PLACEHOLDERs, etc) and then runs
+                                   it against the database.
 Useful for seeding.
-If called from an action will automatically run against the same database (via GM_DBURL envvar) unless
+                                   If called from an action will automatically run against the same database (via GM_DBURL envvar) unless --shadow or --rootDatabase are
+                                   supplied.
-                                   --shadow or --rootDatabase are supplied. graphile-migrate completion      Generate shell completion script.
+  graphile-migrate completion      Generate shell completion script.

 Options:
       --help    Show help                                              [boolean] -c, --config  Optional path to gmrc file   [string] [default: .gmrc[.js|.cjs]]

-You are running graphile-migrate v2.0.0-rc.1.
+You are running graphile-migrate v2.0.0-rc.2.
 ```